CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-01-12-cache-associativity.md

 For our processor, the number of sets is equal to 2^12 / 2^6 which gives us 2^6 (64) sets in our cache.
 So how do we interpret these results?
 Our addresses are first split into cache blocks every 64B.
 For example, addresses 0x0 -> 0x3f get mapped to cache block 0, and address 0x40 -> 0x7f get mapped to cache block 1.
 These cache blcok are then mapped to a set.

 The mapping of addresses to sets in the L1 cache is simple.
 We can find which set a cache block is mapped do by taking the cache block number and doing the modulo by the number of sets (Cache block # % # of sets).
 For example, cache block 0 gets mapped to set 0 (0 % 64), cache block 1 to set 1 (1 % 64), and cache block 64 back to set 0 (64 % 64).
 Because I have an 8-way set associative L1 cache in my processor, there are 8 places for a cache block to go in each set.
-If we accessed cache block numbers 0, 64, 128, ..., 448 (eight cache blocks with 64 cache blocks between each one), all 8 could fit into our L1 cache.
+If we accessed cache block numbers 0, 64, 128, ..., 448 (eight cache blocks with 64 cache blocks between each one), all 8 could fit into a single set of our cache.

-Pathological access patterns for associativity depend on two parameters; the stride of the access pattern, and the number of cache lines accessed.
-If we do a non-power-of-two stride, our cache lines will be mapped across multiple sets.
-If we access too few cache lines, we will just experience hits in the cache.
-Luckily for us, we only need to extend our previous example slightly to render our L1 cache completely useless.
+Pathological access patterns for associativity depend on two parameters; the stride of the accesses, and the number of cache lines accessed.
+If we do a non-power-of-two stride, our cache blocks will be mapped across multiple sets.
+If we access too few cache blocks, there won't be enough contention.
+Luckily for us, we only need to extend our previous access pattern example slightly to show how the L1 cache can be rendered completely ineffective.

-If we keep our stride of 64 cache lines (4096 B), we can ensure each cache line we access is mapped to the same set in the L1 cache.
-If we double the number of cache lines we access from the previous example (16, instead of 8), we will be accessing twice as many cache lines as could fit into a single set of our cache.
-This means that we will bring the first 8 cache lines, then immediately kick them out when we access the next 8, and vice versa when we access the first 8 cache lines again.
+If we keep our stride of 64 cache blocks (4096 B), we can ensure each cache block we access is mapped to the same set in the L1 cache.
+If we double the number of cache blocks we access from the previous example (16, instead of 8), we will be accessing twice as many cache blocks as could fit into a single set of our cache.
+This means that we will bring the first 8 cache lines, then immediately kick them out when we access the next 8, and vice versa when we access the first 8 cache blocks again.
 This should give use an approximately 100% miss-rate.

-## Execution time and miss-rate results
+## Execution Time and Miss-Rate Results

+In this section we'll look at some execution time and miss-rate numbers.
+These will be used to prove out our calculations from the previous section.

+### Notes on the benchmark
+Note, our benchmarks use integers (4B) instead of characters (1B).
+This is because we often work with larger data types (ints, floats, doubles), so I wanted to provide a more realistic example.
+As result, we just have to convert things like our stride from 4096B to 1024 integers.

+### No Contention (~100% Hit-Rate)

 Let's first take a look at the case where we access only 8 cache lines that map to a single set.